vacavaca/trics/README.md

 * MIDI input and parameter mapping
 * Stereo output

-Inspired by sound and design of the MOS Technology's SID chips.
+Inspired by the sound and design of the MOS Technology's SID chips.

 ## License